microsoft/TypeScript-wiki/JSX.md

 # Type Checking

-In order to understand type checking with JSX you must first understand the differnece between intrinsic elements value-based elements.
+In order to understand type checking with JSX you must first understand the difference between intrinsic elements value-based elements.
 Given a JSX expression `<expr />`, `expr` may either refer to something intrinsic to the environment (e.g. a `div` or `span` in a DOM environment) or to a custom component that you've created.
 This is important for two reasons: